-(e) Confidential Information means all information (whether or not it is described as confidential) in any form or medium concerning any past, present or future business, operations or affairs of either party, including, without limitation:
+(e) Confidential Information means all information (whether or not it is described as confidential) in any form or medium concerning any past, present, or future business, operations, or affairs of either party, including, without limitation:

-(i) All technical or non-technical data, formulae, patterns, programs, devices, methods, techniques, plans, drawings, models and processes, source and object code, software and computer records;
+i all technical or non-technical data, formulae, patterns, programs, devices, methods, techniques, plans, drawings, models and processes, source and object code, software and computer records;

-(ii) All business and marketing plans and projections, details of agreements and arrangements with third parties, and User and supplier information and lists;
+ii all business and marketing plans and projections, details of agreements and arrangements with third-parties, and User and supplier information and lists;

-(iii) All financial information, pricing schedules and structures, product margins, remuneration details and investment outlays; (iv) All information concerning any employee, customer, contractor, supplier or agent of the relevant party;
+iii all financial information, pricing schedules and structures, product margins, remuneration details, and investment outlays;

-(iv) All information concerning any employee, customer, contractor, supplier or agent of the relevant party;
+iv all information concerning any employee, customer, contractor, supplier, or agent of the relevant party;

-(vii) Is known by or is in the other party's possession or control other than through a breach of this document and is not subject to any obligation of confidence; or
+viii Is known by or is in the other party's possession or control other than through a breach of this document and is not subject to any obligation of confidence; or

-(viii) Is in the public domain other than by a breach of this document or any obligations of confidence.
+ix Is in the public domain other than by a breach of this document or any obligations of confidence.